Adding Reconfiguration to Zielonka's Asynchronous Automata: Definitions

 A run is accepting if $\textbf{s}_n$ belongs to $\Acc$.
-The word $a_0 a_1 \dots$ is accepted by $\B$ if such an accepting run exists.
-The language of $\B$, denoted by $\Lang(B)$, is the set of words accepted by $\B$.
+The word $a_1 a_2 \dots$ is accepted by $\B$ if such an accepting run exists (note that automata are deterministic but runs on certain words may not exist).
+The language of $\B$, denoted by $\Lang(\B)$, is the set of words accepted by $\B$.
 For the rest of this paper, we will drop the $\Acc$ component as we focus more on the runs themselves over whether they can reach a certain target.
 That is, we assume that $\Acc = \prod_{p \in \Proc} S_p$.

-We also define a weaker version of asynchronous automata, called \emph{local} asynchronous automata (short: LAA or local AA), in which the transition function is local to each process, and therefore independent with respect to the states of all other processes.
-To avoid confusion, we sometimes refer to normal asynchronous automata as defined earlier as \emph{global} asynchronous automata (or global AA), though if not specified then AA refers to global AA.
+This restricts the languages that can be recognized by asynchronous automata but still allows us to prove all our results.